nuxeo/nuxeo-drive/docs/dep/2020-03 Features flags.md

 So we would like to be able to implement one feature without being enabled.
 Then we could turn on the feature when we consider it safe and stable enough.

-Some features could be turned off on-demand by IT teams.
+Some features/behaviors could be turned off on-demand by IT teams.
-This will leverage the global configuration file (from the server) to give "full" control on features users could use.
+This will leverage the global configuration file (from the server) to give "full" control on features users could use and on behaviors the application could use.

 ### Idea

-The idea is to add a new configuration parameter: `features`.
+The idea is to add 2 new configuration parameters: `behaviors` and `features`.

-It will be effective when set from the [server's configuration file](https://doc.nuxeo.com/client-apps/how-to-configure-nuxeo-drive-globally/) or from the [local configuration file](https://doc.nuxeo.com/client-apps/nuxeo-drive/#configuration-file).
+Both will be effective when set from the [server's configuration file](https://doc.nuxeo.com/client-apps/how-to-configure-nuxeo-drive-globally/).

+Features will be also effective from the [local configuration file](https://doc.nuxeo.com/client-apps/nuxeo-drive/#configuration-file).
+Meaning that one can force a feature state using its local configuration.

+Behaviors are not meant to be effective when set locally because they are targetting server-side behaviors the IT teams do want to really control.

 ## Specifications

-The new parameter is a list of on/off features.
+New parameters are a list of on/off features.

+### Available Behaviors

+That list may be outdated at the moment one reads it, it is not an exhaustive one:

+- Server deletions (forbid document deletions on the server)

 ### Available Features